Monasteries in Manaslu Region

 Pungyen Gumpa

-Pungyen Gumpa is an ancient Buddhist monastery which is located at approximately 4,000 to 42,000 meters in Manaslu region, Nepal.
-The name “Pungyen” is derived from “Phun Gyen” which refers to “three peaks” and is often used locally for Mount Manaslu.
+Pungyen Gompa is an ancient Buddhist monastery located at approximately 4,000 to 4,200 meters in the Manaslu region, Nepal.
+The name “Pungyen” is derived from “Phun Gyen,” which refers to “three peaks” and is often used locally for Mount Manaslu.
 It is a sacred site where monks usually perform rituals and meditation.
-The gompa is often visited as a key acclimation side trip from Samagaon, where it offers see beautiful views of Manaslu and the glacier.
-The monastery is constructed in ancient with traditional Tibetan style, statues, murals, featuring, and prayer flags, set against the backdrop of the massive Manaslu Glacier.
+Pungyen Gompa is a key acclimation side-trip from Samagaon village, where it offers some beautiful views of Manaslu and the glacier.
+Trekkers on the Comfort Manaslu Circuit Trek visit Pungyen Gompa on day 8, hiking up from Shyala before descending to Samagaon.

 Mu-Gumpa